 Like most jobs, the key to getting an internship is hard work and persistence.
 It may be frustrating at times, and you may feel like you’ve sent out a hundred résumés and applications with nothing to show for yourself.
 Combined with a little bit of luck and a lot of perseverance, the following tips may help you land the internship of your dreams.

 The earlier you start looking for opportunities, the more opportunities you will find and the less likely you will be to miss any application deadlines.
-The 2015 National Association of College and Employers survey found that recruitment for interns begins an average of seven months before the position begins, so the earlier you get your name in the game, the better.
+The 2018 National Association of College and Employers survey found that recruitment for interns begins an average of eight months before the position begins, so the earlier you get your name in the game, the better.
 If you’re looking for a summer internship, you should start your search no later than October or November of the previous year.

 Perfect your résumé.